davidrhoden/davidrhoden-basic-netlify/timeline/willy-wonka-is-real-sep-10-2014.md

 title: Willy Wonka is real.
 date: 2014-09-10T00:00:00
 excerpt: I was hooked when the man snipped a huge slab of cooling molten sugar with enormous scissors.
-summary: I was hooked when the man snipped a huge slab of cooling molten sugar with enormous scissors.
 image: /static/img/timeline/teddy-gray-sweet-factory-sep-10-2014.jpeg
 tags:
   - candymaking